 This specification defines two KeyPurposeId values: one for EAP over PPP, and one for EAP over LAN (EAPOL).
-Inclusion of the EAP over PPP value indicates that the certified public key is appropriate for use with EAP in the PPP environment, and the inclusion of the EAPOL value indicates that the certified public key is appropriate for use with the EAP in the LAN environment.
-Inclusion of both values indicates that the certified public key is appropriate for use in either of the environments.
+Inclusion of the EAP over PPP value indicates that the certified public key is appropriate for use by a peer with EAP in the PPP environment.
+The inclusion of the EAPOL value indicates that the certified public key is appropriate for use by a peer with the EAP in the LAN environment.
+Inclusion of both values indicates that the certified public key is appropriate for use by a peer in either of the environments.